Through the winter season when the temperatures are zero ℃ or below I use:

 *The pot that I use most of the time is the 900 ml.
 I use it because I make my own dehydrated food and the size is perfect to prepare, cook and simmer in.

-The Alpkit Koro is powerful yet easy to regulate and in my experience with the burner, I haven’t burnt any food.
+The Alpkit Koro is powerful yet easy to regulate; great for using with home-made food.
+In the testing that I’ve done with the burner I haven’t burnt any food 👍.

 I always look forward to my home-made dehydrated food at the end of a long day on the trail.
 I just place the dehydrated food into my pot when I arrive in camp and add the desired amount of water.
 Then I let the food re-hydrate for a minimum of 30 minutes.
 Then boil, take off the heat and place the pot in my DIY pot cozy for about 15 minutes.